Updated on July 29, 2018.

 iMovie 10 is considered to be easy to read, fun to edit, and simple to share since its release on October 22, 2013. iMovie 10 is free bundled with all new purchased Macs with Mavericks system.
 However, iMovie 10 isn’t perfect, at least for those who ever tried to burn iMovie project to DVD.
 In earlier version iMovie (iMovie ’11/’09/’08 and other earlier iMovie), users can share iMovie project to iDVD, then use iDVD to burn DVDs.
 However, Apple discontinued iDVD which doesn’t come with every Mac since Lion.
 Apple even no longer supports iDVD and in iMovie 10, all references to iDVD to burning DVDs are removed.
 So various problems occurs when trying to burn iMovie 10 to DVD.
 It becomes much difficulty to export, convert and burn iMovie 10 to DVD.

-This article introduces a step-by-step guide on how to burn iMovie 10 to DVD with or without iDVD in macOS 10.12 Sierra, OS X 10.11 EL Capitan, OS X 10.10 Yosemite, OS X 10.9 Mavericks and OS X 10.8 Mountain Lion and how you can solve problems encountered during the exporting and burning process.
+This article introduces a step-by-step guide on how to burn iMovie 10 to DVD with or without iDVD in Mac Big Sur, macOS Catalina, Mojave, High Sierra, Sierra, OS X 10.11 EL Capitan, OS X 10.10 Yosemite, OS X 10.9 Mavericks and OS X 10.8 Mountain Lion and how you can solve problems encountered during the exporting and burning process.
 Burning iMovie 10 to DVD is that easy by following the guides in this article.

 Part 1: How to Burn iMovie 10 to DVD with iDVD